alexeyrosspage/hiddenarea/README.md

 ```

 2. Tip
 This function is needed to show hints and the result of your actions.
+By default (if the function is not defined above), the function will display an message on the browser screen through the «alert» command.
 ```
     $.fn.Tip=function (error)
     {